BenConstable9/Mini-Hackathon/README.md

 You can find a copy of all the challenges in detail at: **Link to be revealed soon**

-### How To Complete Timed Challenges:
+### How To Complete Timed (Warmup) Challenges:

-These challenges are timed so the team which submits their responses the quickest, will gain the most points.
+The warmup challenges are timed so the team which submits their responses the quickest, will gain the most points.
 These are designed to get you thinking about coding in Python for the first time or again and should be fairly quick to complete.

 1. Use the **Use This Template** option to create a copy of this repository.
 We suggest you make it **Private** so other teams cannot see your progress.
 2. Open in your favourite text editor or Integrated Development Environment